ObiWanBonobi/Bone-Fracture-Detection/README.md

 <br>

-- Version 4 : shows a normal learning curve.
-This is the model that was chosen.
+- Version 4 : shows signs of overfitting in the confusion matrix.

 <br>